How the Updating of WCAG Guidelines from 2.1 to 2.2 Impacts Your Business

 WCAG 2.1 is an update to WCAG 2.0.
 All requirements of the Success Criteria from WCAG 2.0 are included in WCAG 2.1, but WCAG 2.1 has additional Success Criteria compared to WCAG 2.0.

 As you will notice, the success criteria in an updated version of the WCAG also conform to those of the success criteria contained in the previous version of the WCAG, albeit with some additional criteria.
-That is why conforming to the newly updated version of the WCAG is always the best thing to do, so as to take cognizance of the requirements for dealing with newly discovered barriers to accessibility.
-It was on these grounds that WCAG 2.2 was published on September 21, 2023, as an update to WCAG 2.1.

 While WCAG 2.0, WCAG 2.1, and WCAG 2.2 are all existing web accessibility standards, it is noteworthy to stress that the later versions do not deprecate or supersede the former ones.
 Nonetheless, W3C encourages you to use the most recent version of WCAG.

-What you need to know about WCAG 2.2
+What You Need to Know About WCAG 2.2

-As indicated earlier, all the versions of WCAG are worked on by the Accessibility Guidelines Working Group (AGWG), which brings together different stakeholders at W3C.
 The AGWG usually considers and approves the candidate recommendations associated with a given WCAG update for publication, after which they officially start being used and referenced.

-The WCAG 2.2 guidelines are categorized into three different conformance levels.
-These are Level A, Level AA, and Level AAA.
-Level A is the lowest and easiest and sets a base level of accessibility that does not necessarily ensure accessibility in many situations.
+- Level A: This is the lowest and easiest level, setting a base level of accessibility that does not necessarily ensure accessibility in many situations.

-In fact, for businesses seeking to comply with Section 508 of the U.S. Rehabilitation Act, the publication of WCAG 2.2 guidelines means that the regulated websites and digital content should adhere to WCAG 2.2 guidelines at the AA level.
-WCAG AA and Section 508 are like conjoined twins that businesses seeking contracts with federal organizations need to master how to conform to.
+For businesses seeking to comply with Section 508 of the U.S. Rehabilitation Act, the publication of WCAG 2.2 guidelines means that regulated websites and digital content should adhere to WCAG 2.2 guidelines at the AA level.

-As you may already be aware, the WCAG Level AAA compliance guidelines are the hardest to obtain.
-It is also not possible to achieve full WCAG AAA compliance for some types of digital content.
-So, even with the updated WCAG 2.2, it may not be easy to strive to achieve WCAG 2.2 Level AAA for your website or digital content.
+Even with the updated WCAG 2.2, it may not be easy to strive to achieve WCAG 2.2 Level AAA for your website or digital content.
 WCAG 2.2 Level AA is what you should strive to obtain.

-It is noteworthy to point out that all of the WCAG 2.2 guidelines at Level A Success Criteria are present in WCAG 2.2 Level AA Success Criteria, but with some extra requirements to accommodate assistive technologies such as screen readers.
+It’s noteworthy to point out that all of the WCAG 2.2 guidelines at Level A Success Criteria are present in WCAG 2.2 Level AA Success Criteria, but with some extra requirements to accommodate assistive technologies such as screen readers.

-WCAG 2.2 summary
+WCAG 2.2 Summary

-Any time a new way of doing things is introduced in any industry, a number of stakeholders find themselves panicked due to an inadequate understanding of what is at stake for them.
-That is why, with the publication of WCAG 2.2, a number of stakeholders in the ICT industry are looking for helpful WCAG 2.2 summary details to help them plan conformance to the associated success criteria.
+That is why, with the publication of WCAG 2.2, a number of stakeholders in the ICT industry are looking for helpful WCAG 2.2 summary details to help them plan for conformance to the associated success criteria.

 The following is a WCAG 2.2 summary to provide you with insights on the areas you need to firm up on your digital property:

-To begin with, the update from WCAG 2.0 to WCAG 2.1 was less of a replacement of the guidelines and more of an extension of the guidelines.
-The same can be said of the update from WCAG 2.1 to WCAG 2.2.
+- The update from WCAG 2.0 to WCAG 2.1 was less of a replacement and more of an extension of the guidelines.

 The new success criteria in WCAG 2.2 that are not present in WCAG 2.1 are in the following areas: